 What did it look like?

-The urn was classically styled, displaying two biblical scenes in bas-relief on opposite sides, with arching pairs of coiled snakes for handles, and topped with an acorn finial.
-The scenes represented the stories of 'Hagar & Ishmael' and 'Rebecca & Eliezer' - clear choices for a drinking fountain.
+The urn was classically styled with two biblical scenes in bas-relief on opposite sides, arching pairs of coiled snakes for handles, and topped with an acorn finial.
+The scenes represented the stories of 'Hagar & Ishmael' and 'Rebecca & Eliezer' - both stories centering around water and lending themselves as easy choices for a drinking fountain.

 Left: The scene of 'Rebecca & Eliezer' as it appeared on the original urn (Portion of the Felix Slade Drinking Fountain (1862), etching, Guildhall Library, London).

 Right: A contemporary sculpture of 'Hagar & Ishmael', possibly similar to what may have appeared on the reverse (Lodovico Caselli, Hagar & Ishmael in the Desert (1850), marble).

 To bring this to life, we will need...

 - Over a quarter of a tonne (250kg) of Lavoux Limestone, delivered from France by Pierre Heritage.

 - Bronze for the finial and for the handles.

 - The body of the urn to be turned on a stone lathe at Chichester Stoneworks.